Man's Best Friend (The Ren & Stimpy Show): Production

-Produced for the show's second season, the story for the episode was written by the storyboard artist Vincent Waller and series creator John Kricfalusi, who also served as the episode's director, with storyboards provided by Chris Reccardi.
+Produced for the show's second season, the story for the episode was written by storyboard artist Vincent Waller and series creator John Kricfalusi, who also served as the episode's director, with storyboards provided by Chris Reccardi.
 This is the first episode where George Liquor is voiced by Michael Pataki; previously, he was portrayed by Harris Peet.
 This episode was meant to take place before "Dog Show", as George had apparently trained the duo by that point.
+Carbunkle Cartoons provided animation, with Bob Jaques as animation director.
+Production was greatly troubled; animators at Carbunkle were worked to their limits trying to replicate Kricfalusi's layouts, with his dissatisfaction causing numerous delays in production.
+Kricfalusi fired his protégé Mike Kim for failing to submit his layouts for this same reason.
 Originally, a scene where George Liquor leg-wrestles with Ren and Stimpy was going to be in this episode, but never got past the storyboards.
-After Spumco was fired, Games Animation eventually produced it using archive audio and Rough Draft Korea's animation services.
-Ultimately, legal troubles with John Kricfalusi's ownership of George Liquor prevented them from ever airing the footage.
+After the contract with Spümcø was terminated, Games Animation eventually produced the scene using archive audio and Rough Draft Korea's animation services.
+As the show transitioned to the Nickelodeon network, production slowed dramatically.
+Nickelodeon fired Kricfalusi, claiming he was the reason the episodes were airing much later than expected.
+The terms of the legal settlement between Nickelodeon and Kricfalusi meant that Nickelodeon was unable to ever air the footage, as Kricfalusi had received the rights to George Liquor as part of the settlement.